McGill Law Journal: Special Issues

-For just one example of how impactful these special issues can be, take the issue published by Volume 45 on genetics and the law.
-The issue was noticed by the Canadian National Judicial Institute and was used at a conference in June 2000.
-Copies were distributed to and read by more than fifty Canadian and American judges.

 Events organized by the McGill Law Journal

 The McGill Law Journal organizes several events throughout the year attended by the McGill community and members of the public.
 These events are designed to promote student involvement and academic research while allowing the Journal to attract high-quality submissions from legal scholars.
 Each year, an English-language conference and a French-language conference are organized to enlighten the general public on a legal issue.
 Following each conference, the Journal holds a reception that allows members of the legal community to discuss the topic.
 The conferences help members of different bar associations obtain professional development credits.

-The McGill Law Journal’s Annual English Lecture
+The McGill Law Journal Annual English Lecture

 Since the early 2000s, the McGill Law Journal has invited a well-known speakers to give a presentation to the McGill legal community and other people residing in Montreal.
 The lecture is then published in the Journal.
-The annual English lecture is one of the most sought-after events of the year at the Faculty of Law.
+The annual English lecture is one of the events at the Faculty of Law.
 In 1984, Jacques-Yvan Morin gave a presentation there, as did the Honourable Justice Beverly McLachlin in 1991.